apache/mxnet/docs/system/note_data_loading.md

 IO design usually involves two kinds of work: data preparation and data loading.
 Data preparation usually influences the time consuming offline, while data loading influences the online performance.
 In this section, we will introduce our insight of IO design involving the two phases.

 ### Data Preparation
 Data preparation is to pack the data into certain format for later processing.
 When the data is huge, i.e. full ImageNet, this process may be time-consuming.
-Since that, there're several things we need to pay attention:
+Since that, there are several things we need to pay attention:

 - Pack the dataset into small numbers of files.
 A dataset may contain millions of data instances.
 Packed data distributes easily from machine to machine;
 - Do the packing once.
 No repacking is needed when the running setting has been changed (usually means the number of running machines);